auth0/docs/articles/api/management/v1/use-cases.md

 ---
-description: This page lists the API features that are only available in Management API v1.
+description: This page lists the API features that are not affected by the Management API v1 Deprecation.
 section: apis
 topics:
   - apis